-- 34. On information and belief, the Accused Instrumentalities store at least a portion of the one or more compressed data blocks in buffers, hard disk, or other forms of memory/storage. - 35.
-On information and belief, Defendants also directly infringe and continue to infringe other claims of the '477 Patent, for similar reasons as explained above with respect to Claim 1 of the '477 Patent. - 36.
-On information and belief, all of the Accused Instrumentalities perform the claimed methods in substantially the same way, e.g., in the manner specified in the H.264 standard. - 37.
-On information and belief, use of the Accused Instrumentalities in their ordinary and customary fashion results in infringement of the methods claimed by the '477 Patent. - 38.
-On information and belief, Defendants have had knowledge of the '477 Patent since at least the filing of this Complaint or shortly thereafter, and on information and belief, Defendants knew of the '477 Patent and knew of its infringement, including by way of this lawsuit.
-By the time of trial, Defendants will have known and intended (since receiving such notice) that its continued actions would actively induce and contribute to the infringement of the claims of the '477 Patent. - 39.
-Upon information and belief, Defendants' affirmative acts of making, using, and selling the Accused Instrumentalities, and providing implementation services and technical support to users of the Accused Instrumentalities, including, e.g., through training, demonstrations, brochures, installation and user guides, have induced and continue to induce users of the Accused Instrumentalities to use them in their normal and customary way to infringe the '477 Patent by practicing a system, comprising: a plurality of different asymmetric data compression encoders, wherein each asymmetric data compression encoder of the plurality of different asymmetric data compression encoders is configured to utilize one or more data compression algorithms, and wherein a first asymmetric data compression encoder of the plurality of different asymmetric data compression encoders is configured to compress data blocks containing video or image data at a higher data compression rate than a second asymmetric data compression encoder of the plurality of different asymmetric data compression encoders; and one or more processors configured to: determine one or more data parameters, at least one of the determined one or more data parameters relating to a throughput of a communications channel measured in bits per second; and select one or more asymmetric data compression encoders from among the plurality of different asymmetric data compression encoders based upon, at least in part, the determined one or more data parameters.
-For example, Defendants adopted H.264 in their Zencoder application and streaming and publishing services.
-For similar reasons, Defendants also induce their customers to use the Accused Instrumentalities to infringe other claims of the '477 Patent.
-Defendants specifically intended and were aware that these normal and customary activities would infringe the '477 Patent.
-Defendants performed the acts that constitute induced infringement, and would induce actual infringement, with the knowledge of the '477 Patent and with the knowledge, or willful blindness to the probability, that the induced acts would constitute infringement.
-On information and belief, Defendants engaged in such inducement to promote the sales of the Accused Instrumentalities.
-Accordingly, Defendants have induced and continue to induce users of the Accused Instrumentalities to use the Accused Instrumentalities in their ordinary and customary way to infringe the '477 Patent, knowing that such use constitutes infringement of the '477 Patent.
-Accordingly, Defendants have been, and currently are, inducing infringement of the '477 Patent, in violation of 35 U.S.C. § 271(b).
+35. On information and belief, Amazon also directly infringes and continues to infringe other claims of the '477 patent, for similar reasons as explained above with respect to Claim 1 of the '477 patent.

+36. On information and belief, all of the Accused Instrumentalities perform the claimed methods in substantially the same way, e.g., in the manner specified in the H.264 standard.

+37. On information and belief, use of the Accused Instrumentalities in their ordinary and customary fashion results in infringement of the methods claimed by the '477 patent.

+38. On information and belief, Amazon has had knowledge of the '477 patent since at least the filing of this Complaint or shortly thereafter, and on information and belief, Amazon knew of the '477 patent and knew of its infringement, including by way of this lawsuit.
+By the time of trial, Amazon will have known and intended (since receiving such notice) that its continued actions would actively induce and contribute to the infringement of the claims of the '477 patent.

+39. Upon information and belief, Amazon's affirmative acts of making, using, and selling the Accused Instrumentalities, and providing implementation services and technical support to users of the Accused Instrumentalities, including, e.g., through training, demonstrations, brochures, installation and user guides, have induced and continue to induce users of the Accused Instrumentalities to use them in their normal and customary way to infringe the '477 patent by using a system comprising: a plurality of different asymmetric data compression encoders, wherein each asymmetric data compression encoder of the plurality of different asymmetric data compression encoders is configured to utilize one or more data compression algorithms, and wherein a first asymmetric data compression encoder of the plurality of different asymmetric data compression encoders is configured to compress data blocks containing video or image data at a higher data compression rate than a second asymmetric data compression encoder of the plurality of different asymmetric data compression encoders; and one or more processors configured to: determine one or more data parameters, at least one of the determined one or more data parameters relating to a throughput of a communications channel measured in bits per second; and select one or more asymmetric data compression encoders from among the plurality of different asymmetric data compression encoders based upon, at least in part, the determined one or more data For example, Amazon adopted H.264 as its video codec in its Video parameters. products/services.
+For similar reasons, Amazon also induces its customers to use the Accused Instrumentalities to infringe other claims of the '477 patent.
+Amazon specifically intended and was aware that these normal and customary activities would infringe the '477 patent.
+Amazon performed the acts that constitute induced infringement, and would induce actual infringement, with the knowledge of the '477 patent and with the knowledge, or willful blindness to the probability, that the induced acts would constitute infringement.
+On information and belief, Amazon engaged in such inducement to promote the sales of the Accused Instrumentalities.
+Accordingly, Amazon has induced and continue to induce users of the Accused Instrumentalities to use the Accused Instrumentalities in their ordinary and customary way to infringe the '477 patent, knowing that such use constitutes infringement of the '477 patent.
+Accordingly, Amazon has been, and currently is, inducing infringement of the '477 patent, in violation of 35 U.S.C. § 271(b).